shandley/hecatomb/docs/advanced.md

 ```

 There are additional settings further down in the config file for users that are familiar with MMSeqs,
-as well as config settings that you should not alter.
+as well as some settings that you should not alter.

 ## Alignment filtering